DeclanBeau/idm221-db3556/docs/idm-221-db3556-content-to-markdown.md

 Expected Graduation - (June 2028)
 ### EXPERIENCE
 **Apprentice Coach**
-Fencing Academy of Philadelphia- Philadelphia, PA (September 2022 – September 2023)
+Fencing Academy of Philadelphia - Philadelphia, PA (September 2022 – September 2023)
 - Facilitated fencing training using USFA standards for students of all levels
 - Cleaned the training floor, changing rooms, office, and armory